HFTrader/lucisqr/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to LucisQR's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**LucisQR** is a Fintech suite of applications written in Assembly, C++ and FPGA/HDL to assist quants, traders and technologists in their day to day tasks.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.